qgis/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

 .. figure:: img/field_group.png
    :align: center

 In this case we’ve setup our Field Group so that we iterate over all the states from the :guilabel:`Admin Level 1` layer, using the values from the :guilabel:`adm1name` field.
-The same options for header and footer are present, together with a new option to include a :guilabel:`body` for this section.
+The same options to include header and footer are present, together with a new option to include a :guilabel:`body` for this section.
 We’ll do that, and edit the body:

 .. figure:: img/edit_group_body.png
    :align: center

-|

 Our body now consists of a map and a label showing the name of the state.
-The map is set to follow the current report feature (enabled by checking ``Controlled by Report`` – just like a map item in an atlas will follow the current atlas feature when ``Controlled by Atlas`` is checked):
+The map is set to follow the current report feature (enabled by checking :guilabel:`Controlled by Report` – just like a map item in an atlas will follow the current atlas feature when :ref:`Controlled by Atlas <controlled_atlas>` is checked):

 .. figure:: img/controlledbyreport.png
    :align: center